-[22] The Complainant provided a Rental Analysis for Supermarket/Grocery Locations.
-This chart contained 3 comparables that determined a median and mean of \$11.91 psf for these properties.
-The Complainant requested a rental rate reduction to \$12.00 psf for the subject property.
+- [24] The Complainant provided a Rental Analysis for Supermarket/Grocery Locations.
+This chart contained 3 similar comparables with lesser rents than the subject, that determined a median and mean of \$12.50 psf for these properties. - [25] The Complainant requested a rental rate reduction to \$12.50 psf for the subject property based on this analysis.